This page tells you about the chemotherapy drug combination called FEC-T and its possible side effects. There is information about

 - Nail changes – your nails may become ridged, darken or get brittle and chip or break easily

-- Cyclophosphamide can cause burning, stinging or pain on passing urine (cystitis) – if you see blood in your urine contact your doctor or nurse straight away
+- Burning, stinging or pain on passing urine (cystitis) – if you see blood in your urine contact your doctor or nurse straight away

-- Damage to heart muscle from epirubicin, which may make your heartbeat irregular – this usually temporary but for a small number of people may be permanent.
+- Damage to heart muscle, which may make your heartbeat irregular – this usually temporary but for a small number of people may be permanent.
 Your doctor will check your heart before and after your treatment

 - Aching muscles and joints